CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 {{</note>}}

-`Math.round(10.3)` is a call expression: it can be thought of as saying apply the set of instructions for `Math.round` to the number `10.3`.
+`Math.round(10.3)` is a call expression: it can be thought of as saying:

+"apply the set of instructions for `Math.round` to the number `10.3`."

 If we type `Math.round(10.3)` then again we get the result 10.
 So we say that `Math.round(10.3)` outputs 10.